 Levels below 0 dbm are negative, while above are positive.
 Take this into consideration when working with system gains or losses.
-Normally, the negative levels have a minus in front of the number, while positive (optionally) have a plus sign.
+Normally, the negative levels have a minus in front of the number, while positive have a plus sign.
 This is also true for absolute levels (as opposed to TTLs).
-This method is used for most any AC frequency (audio or RF).
-For example, many transmitters run a +42 dbm while most receivers' sensitivity run a -117 dbm for 20 dB quieting.
+For example, most transmitters run a +42 dbm while most receivers' sensitivity run a -117 dbm for 20 dB quieting.